Median XL Review

 This challenge begins with you transmuting a statue in the Horadric Cube (given early by the mod), which enchants it with a special summoning skill.
 You then head into the Bloodmoor and activate the skill, summoning Volrath the Vile who is encircled by traps which must be destroyed before he can be harmed.
 This is made more difficult by his emitting of a 360 degree rotating beam of insta-death.

-I circled him to avoid the beam while attacking the traps; then I turned on Volrath himself and he dropped like a sack of shit.
+I circled him to avoid the beam while attacking the traps; then I turned on Volrath himself and he dropped like a sack of potatoes.
 Then I transmuted the Harkon crystal with a gem inside the Cube, and what resulted was a sweet item with various bonuses, one being a re-animate.

 Reanimates are an important survivability concept in Ultimative.
 They differ from hard summons in that there's a %chance that the corpse of a slain enemy will come back to life, as another monster type, to fight, tank or debuff the enemy for you.